 - Make a list of what you know about your target audience.

-- Make a list of all the needs that your product or service could meet - these attributes are all potential USPs for your business.
+- Make a list of all the needs that your product or service could meet - these attributes are all potential selling points for your business.

-- Screen these USPs against trends and competitors.
-Now remove the USPs that are already being well met by competitors.
+- Screen these against trends and competitors.
+Now remove the selling points that are already being well met by competitors.
 Don't forget that your USP is a unique selling proposition so you are looking for a gap in the market.